ggreer/geoff.greer.fm/_posts/2016-02-04-on-learning-c-part-3-c-programming-substance-guidelines.md

 ## Conclusion

 Overall, I think *C Programming Substance Guidelines* is helpful, but I can't point newbies to it without major caveats.
 A decent portion of its advice is double-edged or counterproductive.
-My initial thoughts are a good note to end on:
+My initial thoughts on the guide are a good note to end on:

 > Please don't blindly follow this guide.
 Explore other codebases (including the ones the author linked to).
 Talk to other programmers.
 Write your own projects, and get feedback from those who are more knowledgable.